 Quality in indoor environments is more than air – it extends to other influences like temperature, noise and lighting - the entire indoor experience.
 It’s also at the center of our expertise; improving indoor spaces, while advancing the 2030 sustainability commitments we’ve made to be better for people and the planet.

 Stand-alone solutions, like filtration or disinfection, may address some immediate opportunities.
-But when we view indoor spaces as an ecosystem, the healthier and more efficient the environment can be.
+But when we view indoor spaces as an ecosystem, we can create healthier and more efficient environments.

 Assess: Airflow & Virus Modeling